Galaxy Quenching from Cosmic Web Detachment: Simulations and galaxy catalogs

 \subsection{Halo catalogues}

 From the two simulations we computed halo/sub-halo catalogs using Friends-of-Friends (FoF) and SubFind \citep{Davis85,Springel05}.
-For both haloes and sub-haloes we generated merger trees by identifying common particles between haloes/sub-haloes in adjacent snapshots.
+For both halos and sub-halos we generated merger trees by identifying common particles between halos/sub-halos in adjacent snapshots.
 This produced large and complex trees that were then pruned to identify their ``most massive progenitor'' lines.
 The mass at each point of the most massive progenitor line forms the mass accretion history (MAH) of the halo/sub-halo.
-The MAH of FoF haloes is in most cases an increasing function of time.
-Sub-haloes, on the other hand, tend to have more erratic MAH as a result of non-linear interactions and the particle unbinding procedure \citep{Onions12}.
+The MAH of FoF halos is in most cases an increasing function of time.
+Sub-halos, on the other hand, tend to have more erratic MAH as a result of non-linear interactions and the particle unbinding procedure \citep{Onions12}.
 One particular problem of sub-halo MAH is the decrease in mass after accretion into a larger halo as a result of mass stripping.
 Following a similar approach as \citet{Conroy06} and \citet{Vale06} we allow the mass of a sub-halo to either remain constant or increase with time.
-In the case of satellite haloes with severe mass stripping this means that the satellite is implicitly assumed to retain its mass right before accretion.
-For consistency we applied the same procedure to the FoF haloes although they have a near monotonic increase in mass.
+In the case of satellite halos with severe mass stripping this means that the satellite is implicitly assumed to retain its mass right before accretion.
+For consistency we applied the same procedure to the FoF halos although they have a near monotonic increase in mass.